Project Hope (Palestine): Volunteers

 In 2013 Project Hope hosted 144 international volunteers from 19 countries, the majority from the United States, France and Britain.
 This represents a 57% increase over 2011.
 Volunteers are required to contribute to the cost of shared accommodation in houses belonging to the charity.
 All volunteers undergo induction before teaching or setting up workshops and summer camps.
 Local volunteers are key to supporting overseas teams in the classroom and other activities.

 Programmes

-The charity, led by co-founder and Director Hakim Sabeh, is said to be the largest non-governmental organisation of its kind in the West Bank.
+The charity, led by Director Hakim Sabeh, is said to be the largest non-governmental organisation of its kind in the West Bank.
 It employs locally engaged staff to manage and administer the programmes.
 Depending on demand, classes and workshops typically focus on languages (English and French), information technology and the arts, including drama and photography.
 They take place in community settings in partnership with schools, community centres and village halls.
 In 2013 there were 69 such local partners.